paoyingheng/nhanes/README.md

 # Variation in BMI Distribution Across Different Ethnic Groups by Age

-This analysis is based on the NHANES (National Health and Nutrition Examination Survey) dataset for the years 2013-2014.
+This analysis is based on the National Health and Nutrition Examination Survey (NHANES) dataset for the years 2013-2014.
 The primary focus is to understand the distribution of Body Mass Index (BMI) across different age groups and ethnicities.

 ## Libraries and Dataset